nirchemaya/nirtest/README.md

 # nirtest
-This is a test of the readme file on tithub
+This is a test of the readme file on github